Andover, Hampshire: Early history

 Andover's name is recorded in Old English in 955 as Andeferas, and is thought to be of Celtic origin: compare Welsh onn dwfr = "ash (tree) water".
 The first mention in history is in 950 when King Edred is recorded as having built a royal hunting lodge there.
 In 962 King Edgar called a meeting of the Saxon 'parliament' (the Witenagemot) at his hunting lodge near Andover.
-Of more importance was the baptism, in 994, of a Viking king named Olaf (allied with the Danish king, Sweyn Forkbeard).
-The identity of that man was either Olav Tryggvason or Olof Skötkonung.
+Of more importance was the baptism, in 994, of a Viking king named "Anlaf" (allied with the Danish king, Sweyn Forkbeard).
+The identity of that man was either Olav Tryggvason (king of Norway) or Olof Skötkonung (king of Sweden).
 The baptism was part of a deal with the English king, Æthelred the Unready, whereby the Viking stopped ravaging England and returned home.

 At the time of the Domesday Book (1086), Andovere had 107 adult male inhabitants and probably had a total population of about 500.
 It was a relatively large settlement; most villages had only 100 to 150 people.
 Andover had six watermills which ground grain to flour.
 The town's relative isolation implies a market for grain and flour.
 In 1175 Andover bought a royal charter granting certain townspeople rights and forming a merchant guild which took over local governance (see ancient borough); guild members elected two officials (bailiffs) who ran the town.
 In 1201 King John gave the merchants the right to collect royal taxes in Andover themselves.
 In 1256 Henry III gave the townspeople the right to hold a court and try criminals for offences committed in Andover.
 Andover sent MPs to the parliaments of 1295 and 1302–1307.
 The town was ravaged by two serious fires, in 1141 and 1435.
 Andover remained a small market town.
 Processing wool appears to have been the main industry and street names in the area of the town known as "Sheep Fair" commemorate this.
 A weekly market, and an annual fair were held.

 As well as the Church of St Mary, the town had a priory and a hospital run by monks, dedicated to St John the Baptist, and also a lepers hostel to St Mary Magdalene.
 In 1538 during the Reformation Henry VIII closed the priory and the hospital.
 In 1571 a free school for the boys of Andover was established in the grounds of St Mary's Church.
 This in time became Andover Grammar School, and in the 1970s it became John Hanson Community School.
 The school has occupied various sites in the town over the course of its history and is currently located in Floral Way.

 In 1599 the town received a new charter from Elizabeth I. The merchants guild was made a corporation and the number of annual fairs was increased from one to three.
 Like other towns Andover suffered from outbreaks of plague.
-There were outbreaks in 1603–5, 1625–6 and 1636.
+There were outbreaks in 1603–1605, 1625–1626 and 1636.